 GSM functions on the 1900 MHz or 1.9 GHz band in the United States and the 900 MHz band in Europe and Asia.

 GSM is also used in the signaling for the call set-up and mobility management for the Integrated Digital Enhanced Network (iDEN).

-This is a popular system which was originally introduced by Motorola and used by Nextel.
+This is a popular system that was originally introduced by Motorola and used by Nextel.